UPDATED October 6, 2018

 What Are Instant Pots Good for?

 Though “Instant Pot” is a specific brand of electric pressure cooker, Erin, my lovely wife, tells me that no one knows what the heck I’m talking about when I refer to “electric pressure cookers.”
 So, for ease of communication, I will use the blanket term “instant pot” to refer to all brands of electric pressure cookers.
-Of course, my mom will still think that I’m referring to a marijuana delivery service since I live in Oregon, where that is apparently a thing.
+Of course, my mom will still think that I’m referring to a marijuana delivery service.

-Anyway, the main selling point for instant pots is that they can make delicious and nutritious meals in a matter of minutes by using a combination of heat and pressure.
+The instant pot’s main selling point is that it can make delicious and nutritious meals in a matter of minutes by using a combination of heat and pressure.
 You should keep in mind that cooking times are a bit misleading, though.
-A manufacturer may claim that they can cook raw chicken from frozen to safe in ten minutes, but that time does not include how long it takes for the appliance to get up to pressure.
+A manufacturer may claim that they can cook raw chicken from frozen to safe in ten minutes, but that time does not include how long it takes for the appliance to get up to pressure and depressurize afterward.
 This can take fifteen minutes or more.
 It’s still pretty fast, but not as fast as you’re led to believe.

 What Foods Can You Make with an Instant Pot?